 The very first full-scale nuclear test was the Trinity explosion of May 16th, 1945, at the white sands missile range in New Mexico.
 This was to prove that the theories developed by the Manhattan project would work in reality.
 Trinity was an implosion device that used plutonium, this was a response the original design which was a gun-type device that used Uranium 235.
 At the time the Uranium 235 had to be refined almost an atom at a time and even using the massive X-10 Graphite Reactor at the newly constructed Oak Ridge National Laboratory it would take years to get enough for just one bomb.

 Plutonium could be made much easier in a reactor but in order to make it explode, a ball of it would need to be compressed to about half its size with an explosive lens, this is what the Trinity test was all about.

-As the bomb exploded, the 30m metal tower, its support structure and the bomb casing itself was vaporised along with the sand of the desert floor below it.
-As the vaporised material cooled and fell back to the ground it become a green glassy mineral now called Trinitite.
-In some of the greenish glass there are patches of red which is thought to be the copper wire used to trigger the explosive lens.
+As the bomb exploded, the 30m metal tower, its support structure and the bomb casing was itself vaporised along with the sand of the desert floor below it.
+As the vaporised material cooled and fell back to the ground it became a green glassy mineral now called Trinitite.
+In some of the greenish glass, there are patches of red which is thought to be the copper wire used to trigger the explosive lens.

 After the war, samples of Trinitite were sold as jewellery because it was thought that the fireball had just melted the sand and that it wasn’t particularly radioactive, though now it is illegal to take samples from the site which open to the public twice a year.
 The level of radiation at the Trinity site now in one hour is about the same as the average US citizen would get per day from natural radiation sources.